Designing a reflective AI ideation toolkit to help designers reason about AI behavior, values, and implications early.

 OPPORTUNITY

-The opportunity to create a toolkit that helps designers externalize their thinking, ground ideas in real AI capabilities, and reflect on how those decisions align with human values.
+This revealed an opportunity to create a toolkit that helps designers externalize their thinking, ground concepts in real AI capabilities, and reflect on how those decisions align with human values.

 VERSION 1